 More on Mummification

-To get more ideas on Ancient history check out my Creation to Christ pinterest board.
+To get more ideas on Ancient history check out my Creation to Christ Pinterest board.

 Come back next week to see the next steps in how to mummify a chicken